The Essenes

 ENOCHIAN

-The Enochians believed a Messiah would be needed to administer the final teachings of the Law and the Prophets.
+The Enochian adherent believed there would be an end time and everyone must prepare.
+The Nazarenes and the Ossaeans held a similar belief.
+The idea of a designated group that would carry forward godly virtue is indicated or stated throughout the Book of Enoch.
+The Enochians believed Israel needed the Messiah to administer the final teachings of the Law and the Prophets.
 Enoch chapters 38–40: “The first is the merciful, the patient, the holy Michael,” 40.8.
-The Enochian spiritual emphasis would be the Book of Enoch (Enoch), but otherwise very little is known about them.
+The Enochian scriptural emphasis would be the Book of Enoch (Enoch), but very little is known explicitly about them.

 All Essene would consider themselves the Sons of Zadok, or Zadokites.
 “The Priests are the converts of Israel who departed from the land of Judah, and those (those of the Levitical priesthood) who joined them.
-The Sons of Zadok are the elect of Israel, the men called by name who shall stand at the end of days…” from the Damascus Document IV, Dead Sea Scrolls (also taken from Ezekiel 44.15-17).
+The Sons of Zadok are the Elect of Israel, the men called by name who shall stand at the end of days…” from Damascus Document IV, Dead Sea Scrolls (also taken from Ezekiel 44.15-17).
 The Sons of Zadok were considered the most knowledgeable of the Zadokite priesthood, and these should not be confused with the Sadducees, those who controlled the Temple.

 §